 Oral or Written Questions

-Once a month each minister from each government department answer questions from MPs at the Despatch Box in the Chamber of the House.
+Once a month ministers from each government department answer questions from MPs at the Despatch Box in the Chamber of the House.
 There is a limit to the number of questions that can be asked but I can also table a written question to the relevant government department, which are published in Hansard .

 MPs may be able to raise a constituent’s issue in a half-hour Adjournment Debate.
 To get an Adjournment Debate, MPs must be successful in a ballot of Members of Parliament or have the subject chosen by the Speaker.
 The debates are usually the last business of the day and a government minister responds at the end of the debate.